SmithsonianWorkshops/2020_4_20_STRI_genomics/day1-unix_hydra_intro/hydra_refresher.md

-# Running jobs on HPC scheduler
+# Running jobs on HPC

 Objectives:
 * Learn some basic Unix commands for navigating the filesytem in Hydra.